marcoBorto2921/Satire-detection/README.md

 - Cross Attention fusion achieves the highest performance on the external dataset, demonstrating strong generalization.
 - The text-only model (BERT fine-tuned) performs better than the audio-only model (HuBERT fine-tuned), but combining both modalities yields a significant improvement.

+---

+## Author & Contact

+**Marco Bortolotti**
+MSc in Artificial Intelligence, Data Science and Big Data
+University of Ferrara

+If you are interested in the dataset or in collaborating on this project,
+feel free to contact me at:

+📧 **marco03.bortolotti@edu.unife.it**